 An infection and consequent inflammation of a hen’s oviduct can sometimes cause what’s termed a “Lash” egg which is not really an egg at all.
 Technically called Salpingitis, the Lash egg is certainly not for eating as it is comprised of pus, tissue and pieces of egg matter.
 Fortunately, Salpingitis is fairly rare and something I have only seen once in my five years of egg farming.

-External, egg shell examples
+External, eggshell examples

-Here are some examples of eggs that have encountered different issues as they have travelled through the oviduct.
+Here are some examples of eggs that have encountered different issues as they have traveled through the oviduct.
 The result is a range of different shell abnormalities, most of which don’t require discarding the egg.